Rivian lands $350 million investment from Cox Automotive – TechCrunch

-Rivian, the adventure-minded electric automaker that plans to produce a pickup truck and SUV, has raised $350 million from global automotive services company Cox Automotive.
+Rivian, the adventure-minded electric automaker that plans to produce a pickup truck and SUV, has raised $350 million from global automotive services company Cox Automotive .

 The two companies said Tuesday they will also “explore partnership opportunities in service operations, logistics, and digital retailing.”
 Further details weren’t provided.
 However, a statement from Rivian founder and CEO RJ Scaringe suggests the partnership will help the EV startup provide services to its customers.